-Risk management is an integral part of a.s.r.'s day-to-day business operations. a.s.r. applies an integrated approach to managing risks, ensuring that strategic objectives are met.
-Value is created by striking the right balance between risk, return and capital whilst ensuring that obligations to stakeholders are met.
+Risk management is an integral part of a.s.r.'s day-to-day business operations. a.s.r. applies an integrated approach to managing risks, ensuring that business targets are met.
+Value is created by striking the right balance between risk, return and capital whilst ensuring that obligations to stakeholders are met. a.s.r. life's approach to managing risks is described below.